Caramelised Onion Hummus-Style Dip

 Using the stovetop: reheat in a saucepan or a saute pan.
 Add a bit of water and keep stirring until you reach the right consistency.

-his Caramelised Onion Hummus is great to serve as a dip with practically anything – it’s a perfect slimming recipe when following a range of diet plans.
+This Caramelised Onion Hummus-Style Dip is great to serve with practically anything – it’s a perfect slimming recipe when following a range of diet plans.